aabccd021/tiny-cookie-session/README.md

 }
 ```

-## Cookie Theft Detection
+## Session Forking Detection

 ### How the Detection Works

-Cookie theft is detected when a request contains a token that is associated with a valid session, but is not one of the two most recently issued tokens for that session.
+Session forking is detected when a request contains a token that is associated with a valid session, but is not one of the two most recently issued tokens for that session.

 The system stores all tokens that have ever been issued for a session (unless you implement token garbage collection).
 When a token is used, the system checks if it's one of the two most recent tokens: